Generic Name: ezogabine (e ZOG a been)

 a personal or family history of Long QT syndrome; or

 an electrolyte imbalance (such as low levels of potassium or magnesium in your blood).

-Potiga may be habit forming and should be used only by the person it was prescribed for.
-Never share Potiga with another person, especially someone with a history of drug abuse or addiction.
+Potiga may be habit forming.
+Never share this medicine with another person, especially someone with a history of drug abuse or addiction.
 Keep the medication in a place where others cannot get to it.

 See also: Potiga pregnancy and breastfeeding warnings (in more detail)

 If you are pregnant, your name may be listed on a pregnancy registry.
 This is to track the outcome of the pregnancy and to evaluate any effects of Potiga on the baby.